markdoc/docs/pages/docs/partials.md

 # {% $markdoc.frontmatter.title %}

 Markdoc uses partials to reuse content across documents.
-A separate Markdoc file stores the content, and references it from within the partial tag.
+A separate Markdoc file stores the content, and it's referenced from within the partial tag.

 Here's an example of including the `header.md` file as a partial.
 {% markdoc-example %}